baophan245/PRO/README.md

-🕹️ Giới thiệu dự án
+🕹️ Project Introduction

-Đây là dự án game Flappy Bird được xây dựng bằng ngôn ngữ lập trình Java.
-Trò chơi mô phỏng lại gameplay đơn giản nhưng gây nghiện, nơi người chơi điều khiển chú chim bay qua các ống nước mà không va chạm.
+This is a Flappy Bird game project developed in Java.
+The game recreates the simple yet addictive gameplay where the player controls a bird flying through pipes without hitting them.

-👥 Thành viên nhóm
+👥 Team Members
 Phan Văn Bảo

 Võ Xuân Long

-🚀 Hướng dẫn chạy dự án trên NetBeans
+🚀 How to Run the Project in NetBeans
-Mở NetBeans IDE.
+Open NetBeans IDE.

-Import project: Vào File → Open Project, chọn thư mục chứa mã nguồn Flappy Bird.
+Go to File → Open Project, then select the folder containing the Flappy Bird source code.

-Đảm bảo project đã được cấu hình đúng với JDK 8 trở lên.
+Make sure the project is configured with JDK 8 or higher.

-Nhấn Run (hoặc phím F6) để chạy chương trình trực tiếp trong NetBeans.
+Press Run (or hit F6) to start the game directly inside NetBeans.

-Nếu muốn xuất file .jar, làm như sau:
+Exporting and Running the .jar File

-Chuột phải vào project → Clean and Build.
+Right‑click the project → choose Clean and Build.

-File .jar sẽ được tạo trong thư mục dist.
+A .jar file will be generated inside the dist folder.

-Để chạy file .jar bên ngoài NetBeans, mở terminal và dùng lệnh:
+To run the .jar file outside NetBeans, open a terminal and type:

 bash
 java -jar dist/FlappyBird.jar